bwilliams2/NetworkFlows/README.md

 # Network Flow Solutions

 This repo contains modeling and visualization solutions for the network flow problems defined in the `NetworkFlowProblem-Data.xslx` file.
-The solutions are implemented in Python the [OR-Tools](https://developers.google.com/optimization/) package and utilizes the [NetworkX](https://networkx.github.io/) library for path visualization.
+The solutions are implemented in Python using the [OR-Tools](https://developers.google.com/optimization/) package and the [NetworkX](https://networkx.github.io/) library for path visualization.

 ## Model Instructions